-- > The University considers the student to be responsible for all aspects of registration.
-If someone else is handling fee payment on your behalf, it is your responsibility to advise that person of all rules and requirements. - Paper invoices are not mailed.
-You are expected to monitor your financial account on ACORN. - You are responsible for planning sufficient time for payments to reach the University's bank account and to be recorded in your financial account by the payment and service charge deadlines. - > Both your Fall and Winter term fees will show up on your financial invoice.
-You can pay your fees per term by the listed payment deadline dates, instead of paying all of your fees in one installment. - All students are charged a program fee.
-If students plan to take 3.5 FCEs or less, they may qualify for a per course fee.
-Detailed information about dates and calculations are outlined on our website https://www.daniels.utoronto.ca/fees For advice on per course eligibility, contact registrar@daniels.utoronto.ca. - Once the payment deadline for each of the Fall and Winter terms has passed, a monthly service charge of 1.5% compounded (19.56% per annum) will be billed to your financial invoice on the 15th of every month until your balance is paid in full.
-Fee payments must be made by the end of the previous month to allow 5-10 business days for the payments to be recorded on your financial account by the monthly service charge date. - A financial hold will be automatically placed on your financial account if full payment for the Fall and Winter fees has not been received by April 30, 2023.
-This financial hold will prevent you from ordering transcripts and from registering in the subsequent academic session.
-The financial hold will be removed once payment for your fees has been received in full. - Note that residence deposits are separate from tuition fee payments.
-If, later in the Winter 2023 term, you make a residence deposit payment for the Summer 2023 academic session, this deposit will appear as an unapplied credit on your financial account for the Summer 2023 session.
-This residence deposit payment will not be applied to any unpaid fees for the Fall/Winter 2022-23 academic session.
+ne University considers the student to be responsible for all spects of registration.
+If someone else is handling fee payment n your behalf, it is your responsibility to advise that person of all les and requirements.

+aper invoices are not mailed.
+You are expected to monitor your nancial account on ACORN.

+ou are responsible for planning sufficient time for payments to ach the University's bank account and to be recorded in your nancial account by the payment and service charge deadlines.

+oth your Fall and Winter term fees will show up on your financial voice.
+You can pay your fees per term by the listed payment eadline dates, instead of paying all of your fees in one installment.

+I students are charged a program fee.
+If students plan to take 3.5 FCEs or less, they may qualify for a per course fee. etailed information about dates and calculations are outlined in our website.
+For advice on per course eligibility, contact registrar@daniels.utoronto.ca.

+nce the payment deadline for each of the Fall and Winter terms as passed, a monthly service charge of 1.5% compounded 9.56% per annum) will be billed to your financial invoice on he 15th of every month until your balance is paid in full.
+Fee ayments must be made by the end of the previous month to low 5-10 business days for the payments to be recorded in your financial account by the monthly service charge date.

+financial hold will be automatically placed on your financial account if full payment for the Fall and Winter fees has not been aceived by April 30, 2024.
+This financial hold will prevent you om ordering transcripts and from registering in the subsequent cademic session.
+The financial hold will be removed once ayment for your fees has been received in full.

+ote that residence deposits are separate from tuition fee ayments.
+If, later in the Winter 2024 term, you make a residence eposit payment for the Summer 2024 academic session, his deposit will appear as an unapplied credit on your financial ecount for the Summer 2024 session.
+This residence deposit ayment will not be applied to any unpaid fees for the Fall/Winter 2223-24 academic session.